Psyyke/A.C.A.S/README.md

 > **Warning** A.C.A.S is currently in development.
 Expect bugs, especially on variants.

-A.C.A.S is an **advanced chess assistance system** (a chess cheat) which helps you make better moves with the help of a chess engine.
+A.C.A.S is an **advanced chess assistance system** which helps you make better moves with the help of a chess engine.
 Just install the userscript, open the A.C.A.S GUI and you're good to go!
 No downloading needed.

 ![277160104-791ad4ef-96c8-4679-ad78-e1188c73d5e4](https://github.com/Psyyke/A.C.A.S/assets/76921756/406c49ec-24dd-4b96-9fc4-4db1cc1fe205)